|

 "Ok.
 It was meant for the three of us.
 Chris you as our guest of honour are getting one third, Jörg as much as you want and the rest we divide amongst ourselves."

 I felt very honoured and loved.
 We looked for a quiet place where our little fire could not be seen.
-Fiery sparks made crackling noises, music, illuminating us under the starry skies and Jörg took more than I had expected.
+Fiery sparks made crackling noises, music, illuminating us under the starry skies.
+Jörg took more than I had expected.

 In this archaic landscape I felt propelled into the Stone Age.
 Stones were telling their stories, trees gently caressed me and flowers presented me with their scent.
 Ants almost changed their direction at my will.
-I was ONE with Creation.
-The wind touched me … I was exposed to the wind … I was like a leaf in the wind … I WAS the wind!
+The wind touched me … I was like a leaf in the wind … I was the wind!
+I was one with the Creation!

 I was laying on a bed of moss and enjoyed it.